 IMPORTANT: Please make sure that your site is already live from your Cloudways server and that DNS propagation has been completed before attempting to deploy the Let’s Encrypt certificate.
-Otherwise, the SSL certificate will not be installed and you will receive an error message (see notes at the end of the KB).
+Otherwise, the SSL certificate will not be installed and you will receive an error message (You must see the notes at the end of the KB before proceeding further).

 For multiple domains (must be pointed)